The (Un)Scalability of Heuristic Approximators for NP-Hard Search Problems: Description of the NP-Hard Minimum-Cost Path Problems

-\textbf{Pancake:} (1) \textit{Description:} The pancake sorting problem is a \cNP-H problem~\citep{bulteau2015pancake}, where the task is to sort pancakes stacked one on top of another in minimum number of steps.
-A step allows inserting a spatula at any position in the stack and flipping (inverting) all the pancakes above it.
-(2) \textit{Dataset Generation:} Following~\citep{agostinelli2019deepcubea}, we generate the training data by taking a random walk from the goal state.
-To calculate the $h^*$ values (or labels), we solve the problem with A* search and an admissible heuristic function known as the gap heuristic~\citep{helmert2010landmark}.
-(3) \textit{Encoding:} The state encoding, $\phi(s)$ was defined through a one-hot encoding of each pancake location in the stack.
-An example of pancake problem along with state representation can be seen in Figure~\ref{fig:domains} (a).
-(4) \textit{$\epsilon$BNP-C:} The decision problem for pancake is \cNP-C~\citep{bulteau2015pancake} and if the cost of each move is assumed to be constant (set to 1 in our case), it is also $\epsilon$BNP-C. As a result, we can bound the heuristic approximation error defined by Lemma~\ref{lem:hard_fit} to $|h^*(s) - \hat{h}(s)|<0.5$.
-(5) \textit{Problem Size:} Problem size of $n$ is a pancake problem with $n$ pancakes.
+\paragraph{Pancake} (1) \textit{Description:} The pancake sorting problem ("Pancake") is \cNP-hard~\citep{bulteau2015pancake}.
+The task is to sort pancakes of different sizes, that are stacked on top of each other, with the minimum number of moves, each of which consists of inserting a spatula at any position in the stack and flipping (inverting) all pancakes above it.
+(2) \textit{Dataset Generation:} We generate the training sets via a random walk from the goal states, following~\citep{agostinelli2019deepcubea}.
+We calculate the completely informed heuristic function values of the encountered states via an A* search with the consistent gap heuristic function~\citep{helmert2010landmark}.
+(3) \textit{Encoding:} We encode a state via a one-hot encoding of the location of each pancake in the stack, as shown in Figure~\ref{fig:domains}(a).
+(4) \textit{Properties 1 and 2:} Pancake satisfies the properties for $\epsilon = 1$ since the branching factor is the number of pancakes minus one, the number of edges in a minimum-cost path is at most twice the number of pancakes (since one can solve any Pancake instance by repeatedly bringing the largest pancake not in its correct position in the goal configuration to the top of the stack with one flip and then to its correct position in the goal configuration with another flip), and one minimizes the number of flips (meaning that each edge cost is one).